odoo/documentation/accounting/overview/process_overview/customer_invoice.rst

 If you ship a box to a customer, you have met the terms of the contract and can bill them.
 If your supplier sends you a shipment, they have met the terms of that contract and can bill you.
-Therefore, the terms of the contract is fulfilled when the box moves to or from the truck.
-At this point, Odoo supports the creation of what is called a Draft Invoice by Warehouse staff.
+Therefore, the terms of the contract are fulfilled when the box moves to or from the truck.
+At this point, Odoo supports the creation of what is called a Draft Invoice by the warehouse staff.

-Invoice creation
+Invoice Creation
 ================

-Draft invoices can be manually generated from other documents such as Sales Orders, Purchase Orders,etc. Although you can create a draft invoice directly if you would like.
+Draft invoices can be manually generated from other documents such as Sales Orders, Purchase Orders,etc. Although you can create a draft invoice directly if you want to.

 An invoice must be provided to the customer with the necessary information in order for them to pay for the goods and services ordered